Creating Tracy Extensions

 Tracy\Debugger::getBar()->addPanel(new ExamplePanel);

-or you can simply register your panel in application configuration:
+Alternatively, you can register the panel directly in the application configuration:

 tracy: